Bluehouse-Technology/otter/README.md

 implement any of this functionality.
 It is possible though to initialize a **span** in OTTER with a **trace_id** and **parent_id**, but how these id's are passed across the systems is left to the particular implementation.

+## OTTER OpenTracing compliance

+While OTTER uses the basic concepts of OpenTracing, initially it is not intended to be fully compliant.
+Some of the abstractions and separation of functions/components to packages defined in OpenTracing didn't seem practical to implement at this stage in Erlang.
+Other functions (e.g. key-value logs, baggages, different type of span references, carrier span inject/extract API) are not supported.
+Either because the trace collector protocol OTTER initially supports (Zipkin thrift) does not support them, or we have not seen a strong use case for these (yet).

 ## OTTER functionality